-With The Ravenous, Aubert has shot a beautiful and meditative horror film.
+With The Ravenous, Aubert has shot a beautiful and meditative horror movie.
 The rural, mist-covered Quebec countryside is gorgeously captured by Aubert with several well-framed, wide-angle shots throughout the film.
-In the more quiet moments, the film’s setting serves as almost a second character, giving The Ravenous an overall ominous feeling.
-While its pacing is deliberate and reflective, there are several incredibly tense moments that show Aubert has a knack for setting up scares.
-One scene where survivors must creep past a group of infected gathered in a field slowly builds to an almost unbearable level of dread.
-This is a zombie film and Aubert certainly does not disappoint with the undead gore; the violence is sparse but effective for the relatively smaller budget.
+In the more quiet moments, the film’s setting serves as almost a second character.
+As a result, The Ravenous is rich in atmpospher, characterized by a pervasive ominous feeling.
+On one hand, Aubert’s pacing is often deliberate and reflective.
+Yet there’s still several incredibly tense moments that show Aubert has a knack for scares.
+One scene where survivors must creep past infected in a field slowly builds to almost unbearable levels of dread.
+After all, this is a zombie movie Aubert doesn’t disappoint with the undead gore.
+While the violence is sparse, it’s effective for movie’s relatively smaller budget.

 Don’t Let Subtitles Deter You